Journalism holds the powerful to account, shines a light on corruption, and is a catalyst for positive change in local communities.

 How do you translate your great reporting into a winning entry?

 - One great tip from Anzio Williams of Murrow-winning NBC 10 Philadelphia: Have someone who did not work on the story look over the piece and entry with a critical eye, just like the judges will, to ensure it’s your best work.

 - Read category rules carefully and be sure to select the best category or categories for your work.
-Remember that some categories, like Excellence in Sound, Excellence in Video and Social Media are looking for a single news story, while others like Excellence in Writing may include up to three stories.
+Remember that some categories, like Excellence in Sound and Excellence in Video are looking for a single news story, while others like Excellence in Writing may include up to three stories.